 Schools are encouraged to build well-rounded programs that include competition training, structured drills, sparring, and live situational practice.

 This emphasis on sport does not replace or disregard traditional elements of Shou Shu.
 Instructors may choose to include forms, animal movements, and other classical material as part of their curriculum.
-These components are respected within SAC, but are not required for rank advancement.
+These components are respected within SSA, but are not required for rank advancement.

 While we honor the traditions Shou Shu came from, we’ve chosen not to use formal titles such as Shigung or Da Shifu.